octo-technology/VIO/docs/edge_orchestrator.md

  `version`  |  Model's version, used in the API link, should be 1 __mais c'est pas utilisé__ `model_type`  |  Type of model used, is `Mobilenet` or `yolo`.
 Mobilenet models return boxes as [ymin, xmin, ymax, xmax] and Yolo as [x_center, y_center, width, height]
- `image_resolution` | List of ints corresponding to the x.y image size ingested by the model `class_names` | List of the label names as a list of strings `class_names_path` | Path to the labels files, the file should be located under the `edge_orchestrator/data` folder `class_to_detect` | List of label names that will be detected (for Mobilenet)
+ `image_resolution` | List of ints corresponding to the x.y image size ingested by the model `depends_on` | Used to design model pipelines, is a list of models' names `class_names` | List of the label names as a list of strings `class_names_path` | Path to the labels files, the file should be located under the `edge_orchestrator/data` folder `class_to_detect` | List of label names that will be detected (for Mobilenet)